neonfuzz/palette_generator/README.txt

     'colors.txt' <-
     -> 'palette.png'
     # TODO:
-        documentation
+        refactor with `wand`, so as not to bloat dependencies documentation
         remove hard-coded path to font
         option to read in json and put color names in output